 If you are vulnerable, the bailiff must return the debt to the council.

-Wrong.
-What will normally happen, is that if the enforcement company are satisfied from the evidence provided that you are vulnerable, the account will be referred to the company’s Welfare Department.
+Another myth.
+If the enforcement company are satisfied from the evidence provided that you are vulnerable, the account will be referred to the company’s Welfare Department.
 We introduced this helpful page to our website a short while ago to address the subject of bailiffs and vulnerable debtors.

 If a bailiff ignores a Removal of Implied Right of Access notice he commits trespass.